datastax/nodejs-driver/doc/features/mapper/queries/README.md

  grouped in a logged batch (either all or none of the insert operations will succeed).

 Additionally, `insert()` supports conditional clause for [lightweight transactions (CAS)][lwt] that allows to insert only if the row doesn't exist.
-Please note that using IF conditions will incur a non negligible performance cost on the server-side so this should be used sparingly.
+Please note that using IF conditions will incur a non-negligible performance cost on the server-side so this should be used sparingly.

 ### Usage examples